 In a class action lawsuit, the plaintiffs (the people who have suffered losses) appoint a representative who leads the legal battle on their behalf.
 This representative is usually an experienced attorney who has a thorough understanding of the legal system as well as the crypto world and knows.

 Dealing with a cryptocurrency scam can be frustrating, especially if you have no idea how to get your funds back.
-As of Q1 2022, there are over 300 million crypto users in the world.
-Cryptocurrency scammers take advantage of the growing popularity of crypto and trick people into giving up their digital assets through phishing, Ponzi schemes, etc. However, if you have fallen victim to a crypto scam, there is still hope of recovering your funds.
+As of 2023, there are over 420 million crypto users in the world.
+Cryptocurrency scammers take advantage of the growing popularity of crypto and trick people into giving up their digital assets through phishing, Ponzi schemes, etc. As per a latest report, in April 2023 alone, crypto worth of $103 million was stolen.
+However, if you have fallen victim to a crypto scam, there is still hope of recovering your funds.

 Reporting the crypto scam in a timely manner to the exchange platform or the law enforcement authorities can increase your chances of recovery.
 Additionally, it is crucial to document the situation accurately and properly.
 Legal action, such as suing the crypto scammers, can also be considered to track down the criminals and recover the stolen funds.
 Always be cautious when dealing with cryptocurrency, and always do your research before investing.